samsonosiomwan/Cryptogrpahy-app/README.md

-# ASSESSMENTS
+# Cryptography Command Line Program

 ## Exercise 1 (Cryptography)

 Cryptography is a method of protecting information and communications through the use of cypher or codes so that only those for whom the information is intended can read and process it.
 This involves both encryption and decryption of information.
 [Read more →](https://searchsecurity.techtarget.com/definition/cryptography)

-### For Context
+### Description

-You are to write a simple command-line program that encrypts and decrypts English alphabet letters using an integer as an encryption/decryption key.
+This is a simple command-line program that encrypts and decrypts English alphabet letters using an integer as an encryption/decryption key.

-Your program should be able to:
+This program can perform the following operations:

 - Encrypt → convert information (plaintext) into a secret code (ciphertext)
 - Decrypt → convert secret code (ciphertext) into information (plaintext)